ASamarkRoth/Machine-Learning-Project-ECT-Talent/data-processing/README.md

 specifying which dimensions to use when projecting the events into a 2-dimensional image.
 `data_dir` is the directory that contains the event data.
 Optional arguments are described in the command-line interface (pass `--help` as an argument).

+When using real data, this script will look for runs 0130 and 0210, as these are the runs that have been partially hand-labeled.